+Identifying the Technology Profiles of R&D

+Performing Firms - A Matching of R&D

+and Patent Data

+International Journal

+of Innovation and

-Identifying the Technology Profiles of R&D Performing Firms - A Matching of R&D and Patent Data International Journal of Innovation and Tech- nology Management 14 (01), 1740003 2017 Neuhäusler, P., Frietsch, R., Mund, C., Eckl, V. --- --- ------ --
+Technology Management 14 (01), 1740003

+Neuhäusler, P., Frietsch, R., Mund, C., Eckl, V.

-Relevant previous projects or activities Project name Collection and analysis of private R&D investment and patent data in different sectors, thematic areas and societal challenges (EC-JRC) Dates (start/end) 2014-2017 Short description Project name Joint Project: Setting up of a bibliometric competence center for the German Science System; Conducting of sub-tasks: Expected citations and classifications as well as complete coverage of patent applications from universities (including a PhD project) (National contract for Deutsches Zentrum für Luft- und Raumfahrt e.V.)
-Short description The objectives of the Competence Cantre are creation, development and curation of a gual Project name Innovations indikator (Innovation Indicator 2015-2017) (Association of German Industry) Dates (start/end) 2015-2017 Short description On behalf of acatech - Deutsche Akademie der Technikwissenschaften and the Bundesverband der Deutschen Industrie (BDI), 35 economies are analyzed alongside their innovation orientation and -capabilities.
-The Innnovation Indicator is provided by the Fraunhofer Institute for Systems and Innovation Research ISI in cooperation with the Zentrum für Europäische Wirtschaftforchung (ZEW).
-It compares the innovative performance of 35 countries alongside 38 indicators.
-Project name Results of Public and Private Research: Patents Dates Since 2008
+Relevant previous projects or activities Project name Collection and analysis of private R&D investment and patent data in different sectors, thematic areas and societal challenges (EC-JRC) Dates (start/end) 2014-2017 Short description The tasks in the project "Collection and analysis of private I data in different sectors, thematic areas and societal challenge tent and other business data and make it ready to be put in to Observatory (RIO).
+The analytical parts of the project required level (NACE 2 digit).
+However, one of the main tasks was also tors based on these data sources also for Societal Grand Chall bling Technologies (KETs).
+In consequence, we had to developed data into technology-based data.
+In addition, we were a BERD by sectors, so we had to identify additional (reliable) directional data into technology to impute the still missing data. s" was to colle he Research ar red analyses or to provide da enges (SGCs) a op a method to sked to fill the et BERD, pa- ad Innovation in the sectoral ta and indica- and Key Ena- o convert sec- data gaps of Project name Joint Project: Setting up of a bibliometric competence center for the German Science System; Conducting of sub-tasks: Expected citations and classifications as well as complete coverage of patent applications from universities (including a PhD project) (National contract for Deutsches Zentrum für Luft- und Raumfahrt e.V.)
+Dates (start/end) 2009-2014 Short descrip- The Competence Centre for Bibliometrics for German Science funded since late 2008 by the Federal Ministry for Education and Research (BMBF) has constructed a quality controlled in-house data infrastructure for these purposes and uses it for the development and advancement of analytical methods and indicators.
+The Competence Centre is an association of institutions working together to contribute to the further progress of bibliometrics and its application. tion The objectives of the Competence Centre are creation, developity assured data infrastructure for bibliometric applications resometric methods and indicators investigations on effects and metric results to support of young bibliometric researchers to ometric analyses, and counselling for the application and infinformation.
+The activities of the Competence Centre for Biand supported by its administrative office, which is run by DZ search into approduced meaningfulne offer services, terpretations of abliometrics are copriate bibli- ess of biblio- mainly bibli- bibliometric Project name Innovations indikator (Innovation Indicator 2015-2017) (Association of German Industry) Dates (start/end) 2015-2017 Short description In order to assess the technological competitiveness of Germa competition, a differentiated analysis and an international combilities is necessary.
+The "Innovation Indicator" exactly aims a On behalf of acatech - Deutsche Akademie der Technikw desverband der Deutschen Industrie (BDI), 35 economies are novation orientation and -capabilities.
+The Innnovation Indicathofer Institute for Systems and Innovation Research ISI in confür Europäische Wirtschaftforchung (ZEW).
+It compares the incountries alongside 38 indicators. nparison of inn at providing this issenschaften a analyzed along tor is provided coperation with ovation capasis comparison. and the Bungside their inby the Fraunthe Zentrum